niharchauhan/customer-api-platform/Step4Containerization.md

 ## Dockerfile

-The project includes a `Dockerfile` that defines how to build the container:
+The project includes a `Dockerfile` that defines how to build the container.

 ---